 Yuriko Komai

-Currently, I am in charge of coordinating projects at the Arts Council Tokyo, where I am responsible for coordinating the social harmony of each facility.
-"Summarizing" is the job of thinking and communicating how to realize TMG projects in accordance with the characteristics of each facility.
+Currently, I am in charge of coordinating the social coexistence staff at each facility as the section chief for project coordination at Arts Council Tokyo.
+"Coordination" involves thinking about and communicating how to realize the city's projects in accordance with the characteristics of each facility.

-Under the "Creative Wellbeing Tokyo" project, the Tokyo Metropolitan Government, Arts Council Tokyo, and metropolitan cultural institutions are promoting the project in 3 stages: information support for visitors to cultural institutions in fiscal 2023, appreciation support for those who actually enjoy art in fiscal 2024, and participation support for those who participate in planning and management in fiscal 2025.
+Under the "Creative Well-Being Tokyo" project, Tokyo Metropolitan Government, Arts Council Tokyo, and metropolitan cultural facilities are promoting a three-phase plan: "information support" to help people get to the cultural facilities in 2023, "appreciation support" to help people actually enjoy art in 2024, and "participation support" to help people get involved in planning and management in 2025.

 "List of activities related to accessibility" on Creative Wellbeing Tokyo website